Samsung Electro-Mechanic set to raise up to $1.1 billion from affiliate SDS sale

-SEOUL Samsung Electro-Mechanics Co Ltd (009150.KS) is set to raise up to 1.16 trillion won ($1.1 billion) by selling via the stock exchange in November its entire stake in affiliate Samsung SDS, the IT services unit of Samsung Group.
+SEOUL Samsung Electro-Mechanics Co Ltd (009150.KS) is set to raise up to 1.16 trillion won (675.72 million pounds) by selling via the stock exchange in November its entire stake in affiliate Samsung SDS, the IT services unit of Samsung Group.

 In a regulatory filing on Tuesday, SDS said Samsung Electro-Mechanic planned to sell 6,099,604 shares - equivalent to its entire 7.9 percent stake - at between 150,000 won and 190,000 won each and in line with figures Reuters had previously reported.